hammerwang666/bs_leftnavi/README.md

 bs_leftnavi
 ===========

-a simple bootstrap style left navibar with jquery slide effect
+a simple bootstrap like left navibar with jquery slide effect